--Student-faculty contact is less (in frequency and in intensity) when the faculty is decimated and embattled.
-The ABA expects that a full-time law teacher will be able to spend time with each of his students, in each of his courses.
-The ABA imposes rules (such as limits on consulting practice)29 to protect the principle.
-Whatever is gained by encourthe faculty, the numbers of full-time faculty members (in terms of minimum educational standards, the program of the school, and "adequate opportunity for effective participation by the faculty in the governance of the school").
+Standard 201 requires "resources necessary to provide a sound legal education and accomplish the objectives of [the school's] educational program."
+Standards 401-402 speak to the qualifications of the faculty, the numbers of full-time faculty members (in terms of minimum educational standards, the program of the school, and "adequate opportunity for effective participation by the faculty in the governance of the school").
 Standard 403 puts the "major burden" for setting policy on the full-time faculty and requires that "substantially all . . . instruction in the first year" and "a major proportion of . . . total instruction" be given by full-time teachers.
 Standard 404 sets maximum teaching loads; Standard 405 requires that compensation, provision for leaves of absence, secretarial assistance, and tenure and promotion policies be "adequate to attract and retain a competent faculty."